JohnEarnest/Decker/docs/decker.md

 ```

 The `navigate` event will fire when the user presses cursor keys on the keyboard without a field selected or performs a navigation gesture.

+The `loop` event handler is fired when the user initially visits a card or when a background audio loop stops.
+If it returns a _sound interface_ or the name of a sound in the deck, that sound will become the next background loop.
+In this manner, you can sequence sound clips together to form continuous background sound.
+The `loop` event handler _must_ complete its work quickly (much like a [transition](#transitions) function) or it and the background loop will be halted.

 Decker will supply the following "default" event handlers so that links, navigation, grid interaction, and drawing on canvases will have useful behaviors out of the box.
 These defaults can be overridden (or wrapped) by definitions in scripts on the deck, card, or relevant widget:
 ```